Perfect Roasted Broccoli

 Directions

-6Serve warm with some of the juice from the roasted lemon wedges squeezed on top.
+5Serve warm with some juice from the roasted lemon wedges squeezed on top.

 Adam and Joanne's Tips

-• Don’t throw away the broccoli stems.
-If your broccoli is sold with long stems, you can eat them.
-The outer layer can be a bit tough so we like to use a vegetable peeler to remove it.
-Cut 1/2 inch or so from the end and discard (this can be tough).
+• Broccoli stems: I love buying broccoli with long stems that are still attached.
+The outer layer of the stem can be tough, so I use a vegetable peeler to remove it.
+Cut 1/2 inch from the end and discard (this can be tough).
 Slice or dice the rest and throw onto the baking sheet with the florets.

 Nutrition Per Serving Serving Size 1/4 of the baking sheet / Calories 119 / Total Fat 7.6g / Saturated Fat 1.1g / Cholesterol 0mg / Sodium 346.9mg / Carbohydrate 11.6g / Dietary Fiber 4.4g / Total Sugars 3g / Protein 4.8g